mitchelkoster/inholland-2025/README.md

 No classes, but composition and interfaces.
 Applied to a website uptime monitoring tool.

 ### Theory
-- Inheritance vs Composition (no classes)
+- Inheritance v.s.
+Composition (no classes)
 - Interfaces
 - Packages & Program Structure